niklasvh/html2canvas/readme.md

 ###How does it work?###
 The script renders the current page as a canvas image, by reading the DOM and the different styles applied to the elements.
-However, as many elements are displayed differently on different browsers and operating systems (such as form elements such as radio buttons or checkboxes) as well as

 It does <b>not require any rendering from the server</b>, as the whole image is created on the <b>clients browser</b>.
-However, for browsers without <code>canvas</code> support alternatives such as <a href="http://flashcanvas.net/">flashcanvas</a> or <a href="http://excanvas.sourceforge.net/">ExplorerCanvas</a> are necessary to create the image.
+However, as it is heavily dependent on the browser, this library is *not suitable* to be used on for example on node.js.

-Additionally, to render <code>iframe</code> content or images situated outside of the <a href="http://en.wikipedia.org/wiki/Same_origin_policy">same origin policy</a> a proxy will be necessary to load the content to the users browser.
+It doesn't magically circumvent and browser content policy restrictions either, so rendering cross origin content will require a <a href="https://github.com/niklasvh/html2canvas/wiki/Proxies">proxy</a> to get the content to the <a href="http://en.wikipedia.org/wiki/Same_origin_policy">same origin</a>.

-The script is still in a very experimental state, so I don't recommend using it in a production environment nor start building applications with it yet, as there will be still major changes made.
-However, please do test it out and report your findings, especially if something should be working, but is displaying it incorrectly.
+The script is still in a **very experimental state**, so I don't recommend using it in a production environment nor start building applications with it yet, as there will be still major changes made.

 ###Browser compatibility###